Dmitry-Skachkov/SB/Examples/Example2/README.md

 dos_bulk_.dat - DOS of the bulk semiconductor

-DOStot.dat - DOS of the surface
+DOStot.dat - DOS of the surface containing one layer of metal and first layer of the semiconductor

 k_mesh.dat - mesh of k-points